BDC Hamburger Icon

 3. Encourage a healthy work-life balance.

 A healthy work-life balance is essential for maintaining job satisfaction and good employee relations.
 However, many organizations and managers fail to successfully promote a company culture with a positive work-life balance.
-As a result, employees might start to resent their managers if they feel like there will be consequences for taking time away from work, exacerbating interpersonal tension and worsening employee burnout.
+As a result, employees might start to resent their managers if they feel like there will be consequences for taking time away from work.
+If this feeling takes hold of an employee, it exacerbates interpersonal tension, worsening employee burnout.

-Instead of working employees to the point of exhaustion, create an environment that demonstrates you and other company leaders care about employee well-being and mental health.
-Have managers and supervisors not only encourage employees to take care of their physical and mental health, but also lead by example by embracing a strong work-life balance for themselves.
+Instead of working employees to the point of exhaustion, create an environment that demonstrates you and other managers care about employee well-being and mental health.
+Have company leaders not only encourage employees to take care of their physical and mental health but also lead by example by adopting a strong work-life balance personally.
 This will show employees it’s OK to use their well-deserved PTO days for a little R&R and alleviate the fear of potential consequences.

 4. Resolve conflict rationally.

 Conflict in the workplace is inevitable, but its resolution should always be a top priority.
-Issues among employees, and especially between employees and managers, can easily disrupt the workings of your company, so it’s crucial to address them in a rational and timely manner.
+Issues among employees, and especially between employees and managers, can easily disrupt the workings of your company.
+So it’s crucial to address them in a rational, timely manner.

 When responding to conflict, don’t be quick to judge.
 Jumping to conclusions before hearing multiple sides of the story can be detrimental to the health of your business should the wrong person be reprimanded.
 Approach each situation with an open mind.